Mukul-9/PEACH/README.md

 # PEACH
-Chatting App, also can be used by companies for employees day to day records (attendence, time of arrival/departure etc).
-Or for updates on pending individual/group tasks.
+App layout, can be used by companies to keep a track of their employees, attendence, leave records, work that needs to be done, projects/programs that are initiated, job offerings, promotions etc.